Explaining the Medicare Summary Notice

 When you are enrolled in Medicare, and you receive health services, the health care provider directly bills Medicare.
 The Medicare program pays your health care provider for her services.
 You then receive a Medicare Summary Notice (MSN), describing the services and cost of service.
 The MSN is a not a bill to you, but you should spend some time reviewing the information, nonetheless.

 The MSN statement can provide you with the information to track your out-of-pocket charges for health services.
 Additionally, you can help combat fraud and catch errors by carefully reviewing your MSN.

 The Medicare Summary Notice contains a summary of your benefits for Medicare, including Part A, Part B and Part C. In mid-2013, the federal government redesigned the Medicare Summary Notice.
 Based on the results of a study of Medicare recipients, several changes were made that make the MSN easier to read and understand.
 Your prescription drug coverage is summarized in a separate document known as the Part D Explanation of Benefits (EOB).

-If you would like to be able to download the full document provided by the Centers for Medicare and Medicaid Services (CMS), you can do that by clicking on Medicare Summary Notice Download at Medicare.gov.
+If you would like to be able to download the full document provided by the Centers for Medicare and Medicaid Services (CMS), you can do that by visiting our page here: Medicare Summary Notice Download.
+You can also visit Medicare.gov.

 The Medicare Summary Notice is a clear, summarized snapshot of recent claims to your Medicare account.
 Each notice includes your deductible status, a list of health care provider visits for the quarter, as well as the status for each claim.
 The MSN also includes a section describing how to spot and report potential fraud and a section providing instructions for appealing a claim.
 And, MSN statements include definitions and clear instructions for procedures and descriptions; they’re provided in large type, as well.